 Solar irradiance is the output of energy from the sun received at an area on the Earth.
 It is measured in W/m² (Watts per meter squared) in the form of electromagnetic radiation.

 The Sun’s output of energy is the primary source of energy to Earth, it affects everything from plant metabolism to climate change.
 Small changes in output can have dramatic effects here on earth.
+Consequently, it is an important variable to measure for studies in agriculture, climate, and power generation.

 Diffuse Horizontal Radiation (DIF)